 With numerous newly-developed vaccines available on the market or expected in the next several years, countries face an increasingly complex decisions for their immunization programs.
-Gavi-supported countries, for example, can currently apply for thirteen vaccine programs1, and five more will be available to countries in 20242.
+Gavi-supported countries, for example, can currently apply for seventeen vaccine programs1.
 As countries undertake the development and implementation of their National Immunization Strategy (NIS) as recommended by the WHO and additionally for some, a Full Portfolio Planning (FPP) as requested by Gavi, the Vaccine Alliance, they must consider which new vaccines to add to a national immunization program and the order they want to introduce them (new vaccine introduction prioritization and sequencing), as well as the optimization of existing vaccine programs by assessing change to vaccine products/presentations, schedules, and/or delivery strategies.
 Each country has a unique set of priorities and initiatives to consider with differential impact on disease burden, lives saved, health system cost savings, and feasibility/programmatic complexities.
 As countries consider new vaccine introductions, they must weigh their priorities in the context of increasing coverage of existing antigens, while also optimizing current programs and ensuring ongoing advocacy and improvements in their supply chain, data systems, communications and domestic financing.